Report: California cops more likely to stop black drivers

 The report includes only the eight largest agencies: the California Highway Patrol; Los Angeles police and sheriff’s departments; sheriffs in Riverside, San Bernardino and San Diego counties; and police departments in San Diego and San Francisco.

 The CHP accounted for nearly 60% of stops, and the two Los Angeles agencies about 25%.
-The CHP and those two agencies did not respond to requests for comment.
+The CHP and LA sheriff’s department did not respond to requests for comment, but LA Police Chief Michel Moore told his department’s Racial Identity Profiling Act working group to review the report’s findings and recommendations.

+“It is our expectation that every contact with the public is conducted in a lawful and respectful manner, based on reasonable suspicion or consent regardless of race or ethnicity,” the LAPD said, noting that the racial disparities alone don’t prove or disprove racial profiling.

 The biggest racial disparity was by San Francisco police, who were five times more likely to stop black people than their percentage of the population would explain.